Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Background and Motivation

-In code translation, the existence of original programs provides a reference to validate the translated programs.
-Unlike code generation tasks that rely on manually defined test cases or human evaluation to assess the generated code \cite{humaneval,mbpp}, code translation allows automated correctness assessment by comparing the outputs of the translated and original programs on the same test cases.
-These enable multiple attempts to be a feasible and meaningful practice to enhance code translation accuracy \cite{icse25intertrans,codegeex}.
-In this study, we explore the translation setup of 10 attempts, which is a typical cost-effective setup that balances cost and gain \cite{icse25intertrans,pseudoeval}.
-It also enables the investigation of combining results from both direct and pseudocode-based code translation (\Cref{subsec: promptingstrategy}).
+A property of the code translation task is that the original program is available, enabling automatic correctness assessment of multiple translation candidates.
+Specifically, unlike the code generation tasks where the result correctness is typically evaluated using manually prepared test assertions or human judgment \cite{humaneval,mbpp}, code translation allows automatic correctness assessment of the translation results by comparing the outputs of the translated and original programs on the same test inputs.
+This property makes it practical and meaningful to generate multiple translation candidates to increase the likelihood of getting a correctly translated program, since the original program can help identify the best candidate as the final result via automatic correctness assessment \cite{TransCoder,icse25intertrans,codegeex}.
+In this study, we adopt ten generation attempts, which represents a common cost-effective trade-off between computational cost and performance gains on coding tasks \cite{icse25intertrans,pseudoeval}.
+The multiple-attempt setup also allows us to easily explore the effectiveness of combining results from both direct and pseudocode-based translation approaches (\Cref{subsec: promptingstrategy}).